JanSvejda/restrace/README.md

-# Re(s)trace - REST Trace Collector for build pipelines
+# Re(s)trace - REST Open Telemetry Trace Collector for build pipelines

-A super simple application to build OTEL traces from REST APIs and send them off to a collector allowing to process and visualize statistics about pipeline executions.
+A super simple application to build Open Telemetry (OTEL) traces from REST APIs and send them off to a collector allowing to process and visualize statistics about pipeline executions.

 ## Why?